2007–08 Notre Dame Fighting Irish men's basketball team: Out of conference games

 Notre Dame opened the season with a win at home against the Long Island Blackbirds.
 They next traveled to the U.S. Virgin Islands to face the Monmouth Hawks in the first round of the Paradise Jam tournament.
-After beating the Hawks, they went on to lose in the semifinals to the Baylor Bears, and lose in the third place game to the Georgia Tech Yellow Jackets to leave the tournament with a 2–2 record.
-The Irish returned home for three games and went on to win against the Youngstown State Penguins, the Colgate Raiders, and the Eastern Michigan Eagles, to move to 5–2 on the season.
+After beating the Hawks, they lost in the semifinals to the Baylor Bears, and lose in the third place game to the Georgia Tech Yellow Jackets to leave the tournament with a 2–2 record.
+The Irish returned home for three games and won against the Youngstown State Penguins, the Colgate Raiders, and the Eastern Michigan Eagles, to move to 5–2 on the season.

 They next traveled to New York to face the Kansas State Wildcats in the Jimmy V. Classic, their first televised game of the season.
 After a close first half, Notre Dame pulled away to get the win.
-Returning home once again, they beat the Northern Illinois Huskies before taking two weeks off for final exams.
+Returning home again, they beat the Northern Illinois Huskies before taking two weeks off for final exams.
 After finals, they played three more home games, beating the San Francisco Dons, the Brown Bears, and the North Florida Ospreys, to finish their non-conference schedule with a 10–2 record.